-- Angst Dissonance: Maeda got his mega-hyped bout against Andre completely blown up when his opponent showed up drunken and openly unwilling to work the match.
+- Angst Dissonance: Maeda got his mega-hyped bout against Andre completely blown up when his opponent showed up drunken, hostile and openly unwilling to work the match.
 Even worse, he knew the thing had been probably planned by Inoki to punish him for his desire to climb up the ranks.
 The average modern Western fan's commentary?
-"LoL, that Maeda was so unprofessional, he was lucky Andre didn't crush him."
+"LoL, that Maeda was so unprofessional for stiffing Andre, he was lucky Andre didn't crush him."

 - Badass Decay: Once one of the biggest pro wrestling draws ever and the owner of the first worlwide MMA promotion, now a public relations figure and trainer for small indy MMA joints.

-- Base-Breaking Character: Some think that Maeda doesn't deserve credit due to the amount of crap he has left behind him, like the infamous Choshu kicking and his multiple feuds, but other believe he is the most unsung figure in the MMA history for his role in globalizing the sport and bringing it to remote places like Netherlands, Russia, Georgia and Australia.
+- Base-Breaking Character: Some think that Maeda doesn't deserve credit for anything due to the amount of crap he has left behind him, like the infamous Choshu kicking and his multiple feuds, but other believe he is the most unsung figure in the history of MMA (and kickboxing, and sambo) for his role in globalizing the sport and bringing it to remote places like Netherlands, Russia, Georgia and Australia.
+A third camp believes both things.

 - Big-Lipped Alligator Moment: Both Andre and Akira refused to do the job, so Akira kicked Andre a lot.
 Then Andre threw Akira out of the ring.
 When Maeda got back in, Andre finally agreed to job to him but Akira refused.
 Then Antonio Inoki came out and demanded the match end.
 The crowd at the time had no idea what was going on, and a lot of time passed until they were told.